 Medication and Detox

-While alcohol detox is usually done without the aid of any doctor prescribed medications, those who are going through drug detox from opiate based drugs such as heroin, Vicodin, OxyContin and other substances are likely to encounter Methadone at least once during their journey to recovery.
-Methadone is a wildly popular synthetic opiate that mirrors real opiate drugs without the euphoric effects, thus allowing the individual to detoxify with few if any withdrawal symptoms.
+While alcohol detox is usually done without the aid of any prescribed medications, those who are going through drug detox from opiate-based drugs such as heroin, Vicodin, OxyContin, and other substances often have several pharmaceutical options available.
+Methadone is a popular synthetic opiate that mirrors real opiate drugs without the euphoric effects, thus allowing the individual to detox without the unpleasant effects of withdrawal.
+Other medications that are commonly used include buprenorphine, clonidine, and naltrexone.3

 Detox in a Doctor’s Care